 Follow us on Twitter and Facebook for the latest Unum/UnumProvident Class Action Lawsuit News!

-If you filed a claim for disability benefits through Unum, UnumProvident, Unum Group or one of its subsidiaries or affiliates, an Unum disability insurance claim lawyer who specializes in these types of cases can provide a free consultation about your legal options for getting the compensation you deserve -- and paid for.
+If you were denied by Unum, UnumProvident, Unum Group or another disability insurance provider, an Unum disability insurance claim lawyer who specializes in these types of cases can provide a free consultation about your legal options for getting the compensation you deserve -- and paid for.
 You may have a case to file an Unum disability insurance lawsuit, UnumProvident claim denial lawsuit, or Unum class action lawsuit.